bloodhod/FTVGuide/README.md

 Based on the original TV Guide by twinther.

-This repository is maintained by rayw1986 and bluezed.
+This repository is maintained by rayw1986 and bluezed and FreeNetCable.

 For official support go to the forums on [tvaddons.ag](http://forums.tvaddons.ag/threads/22837-RELEASE-FTV-Guide)